john-holt4/flappy-cloud/README.md

 - **Workers AI:** Game-over commentary is generated using Cloudflare Workers AI, providing fun, cloud-themed feedback.
 - **Static Assets:** All game assets (HTML, CSS, JS, images) are served from the Worker.
 - **Session-based Anti-Cheat:** Each run gets a server-issued session; scores are only accepted if they match server-measured elapsed play time.
+- **Dynamic Difficulty & Gap Scaling:** Pipe gaps scale with viewport height (capped) so shrinking the window no longer makes the game trivial.
+- **Viewport Integrity Enforcement:** Viewport dimensions & devicePixelRatio at session start are captured; significant shrink or zoom-out voids the run (client-side) and is rejected server-side.

 ## Cloudflare Services Used